The School's History

 1869 |

 Auckland Grammar School was officially opened by the Duke of Edinburgh.
-68 boys whose parents were willing and able to pay their tuition were enrolled and a Cadet Corps was mustered and trained as part of Auckland's defences. |
+78 boys whose parents were willing and able to pay their tuition were enrolled. |

 1871 |

-The growing school moved across to the Albert Barracks in Princes Street.
-Mr F. Macrae succeeded Dr R. B. Kidd as Headmaster and the following year, the school was named Auckland College and Grammar School. |
+The growing school moved across to the Albert Barracks on the corner of Princes and O’Rorke Streets.
+F. Macrae succeeded Dr R. B. Kidd as Headmaster and the School became known as Auckland College and Grammar School. |

-1878-1880 |
+1878 |

-Having left the Albert Barracks and been moved into three makeshift locations nearby, a new permanent building for the School was opened by Sir George Grey in Symonds Street.
-For over 40 years, Auckland College and Grammar School remained in Symonds Street, on a few acres now occupied by the University of Auckland's School of Architecture. |
+A new permanent building for the School was opened by Sir George Grey in Symonds Street.
+For 35 years, Auckland College and Grammar School remained on Symonds Street, on a few acres now occupied by the University of Auckland’s School of Architecture. |

 1882 |

-Mr C. F. Bourne was appointed Headmaster.
+C. F. Bourne was appointed Headmaster in 1881 and took up his position in 1882.
 Despite the Depression years and lack of funds, academic standards were raised and the number of free places for boys increased. |

 1888 |

-With the Depression and withdrawal of Parliament's annual grant to the Girls' High School, girls were accepted into Auckland College and Grammar School.
-The sexes were kept strictly separate: "co-education without co-existence". |
+With the Depression and withdrawal of Parliament’s annual grant to the Girls’ High School, girls were accepted into Auckland College and Grammar School.
+The sexes were kept strictly separate: “co-existence, not co-education”. |

 1893 |

-Mr J. W. Tibbs replaced Mr Bourne as Headmaster.
-The 30 years during which Tibbs was Headmaster proved a great period in the School's history, which included the completion of the monumental Californian Mission style main building in Mountain Road. |
+J. W. Tibbs replaced C. F. Bourne as Headmaster.
+The 30 years during which Tibbs was Headmaster proved a great period in the School’s history, which included the completion of the monumental Californian Mission-style main building on Mountain Road. |

 1899 |

-Although still co-educational, the School's name was changed back to Auckland Grammar School.
-By this time it was the largest and most important school in New Zealand. |
+Although still including girls, the School’s name was changed back to Auckland Grammar School.
+By this time, it was the largest and most important school in New Zealand. |

 1909 |

-The long-awaited Auckland Girls' Grammar School was opened on the old Howe Street site and Auckland Grammar School reverted to being an all-boys' school. |
+The long-awaited Auckland Girls’ Grammar School was opened on the old Howe Street site and Auckland Grammar School reverted to being an all-boys school. |

-1911-1913 |
+1911 |

 Grammar acquired its present site on Mountain Road from the Crown.
-15 acres of surplus prison land made up of a vast rocky, brush-covered wasteland overlooking Mt Eden Prison and including a rifle range.
-Following a keenly-contested architectural competition and later completion of plans, the foundation stone was laid on 1 December 1913. |
+15 acres of surplus prison land made up of a vast rocky, brush-covered wasteland overlooking Mt Eden Prison and including a rifle range. |

-1914-1918 |
+1913 |

 1922 |

-1927-1928 |
+1927 |

-The first gymnasium was completed. |
+The first gymnasium was completed in late 1926 and opened in 1927. |

 1929 |

-The year of the School's 60th Jubilee celebrations and Mr J. D. Mahon was appointed Headmaster. |
+The year of the School’s 60th Jubilee celebrations. |

 1931 |

-The Library, primarily a Jubilee gift from the Old Boys, was opened. |
+The Library, primarily a 60th Jubilee gift from the Old Boys, was opened. |

 1935 |